werebear73/sipnav-client/README.md

 This project uses [Semantic Versioning](https://semver.org/) (SemVer).
 Versions are automatically managed using `setuptools_scm` based on git tags.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file in the repository for the full license text.

 **Current version:**
 ```bash
 python -m setuptools_scm